Croatian War of Independence: Peak of the war

 In response to the 5th JNA Corps advance across the Sava River towards Pakrac and further north into western Slavonia, the Croatian army began a successful counterattack in early November 1991, its first major offensive operation of the war.
-Operation Otkos 10 (31 October to 4 November) resulted in Croatia recapturing an area between the Bilogora and Papuk mountains.
+Operation Otkos 10 (October 31 to November 4) resulted in Croatia recapturing an area between the Bilogora and Papuk mountains.
 The Croatian Army recaptured approximately 270 km2 of territory in this operation.

 The Vukovar massacre took place in November; the survivors were transported to prison camps such as Ovčara and Velepromet, with the majority ending up in Sremska Mitrovica prison camp.
 The sustained siege of Vukovar attracted heavy international media attention.
 Many international journalists were in or near Vukovar, as was UN peace mediator Cyrus Vance, who had been Secretary of State to former US President Carter.

 Also in eastern Slavonia, the Lovas massacre occurred in October and the Erdut massacre in November 1991, before and after the fall of Vukovar.
-At the same time, the Škabrnja massacre and Gospić massacre occurred in the Dalmatian hinterland.
+At the same time, the Škabrnja massacre occurred in the Dalmatian hinterland.

 Croats became refugees in their own country.